 You’ve been sued.
-First you panic.
+First, you panic.
 Then, you think about how to defend yourself.
-One of the best ways to fight back is through affirmative defenses.
+One of the best ways to fight back when you are being sued is through affirmative defenses.

 It’s not recommended that affirmative defenses be the first thing you file upon getting served with a complaint.
 A motion for extension of time and a motion to dismiss are more appropriate first filings.
 However, your affirmative defenses should be uppermost in your mind early on.
 They are an essential part of your case strategy.

 Get Our Free 5-Day Course to Your Inbox

 We hate spam too.
 We'll never share your email.

 Affirmative defenses give you something to focus on in discovery.
 They keep you in the case long after most pro se litigants would have been defeated.
 If they’re well written, they may even give you leverage in settlement negotiations or a final win.
 So what do you need to know about affirmative defenses?